SuperChamp234/MQTT-images-Raspberry-Pi/README.md

 ```
 pip install paho-mqtt
 ```
+And after that, make an empty file named "output.png" in the same folder as the client script.
+You can use the provided file.

 Note: The above scripts are made for python 2.7, python 3 is your adventure!

 ## Running the scripts